F5Networks/f5-ansible-bigip/README.md

 ### Running latest devel in EE
 We also offer a new method of running the collection inside Ansible's Execution Environment container.
-The advantage of such approach is that any required package dependencies and minimum supported pyton versions are installed in an isolated container which minimizes any environment related issues during runtime.
+The advantage of this approach is that any required package dependencies and minimum supported Python versions are installed in an isolated container, which minimizes any environment-related issues during runtime.
 More information on EE can be found here [execenv].
-Use the below requirements.yml file when building EE container:
+Use the following requirements.yml file when building EE container:

 ```yaml
 ---